adamskys/socialdashboard-mentor/README.md

 ### Continued development

 I had issues with adding transition on flexbox switcher, so I need to find out how to do that.
 Also I am not sure if transition on body is a good way, to make theme changing smooth.
+What's more there are huge white spaces within my grid, especially in Overview section but I couldn't manage to fix that.

 ### Useful resources